Appropriate Use Policy for Information Technology

 Qualified retirees (as defined by Human Resources) can request a retiree email account, which will be separate and distinct from the account previously assigned as a faculty or staff member.

-To allow students the ability to communicate with faculty and complete assignments, e-mail accounts for students who discontinue taking classes and do not graduate from the University are typically terminated 270 days after the end date of the last class taken.
+To allow students the ability to communicate with faculty, complete assignments, and provide required notifications, e-mail accounts for students are typically terminated 12 months after the end date of the last class taken.

 Other I.T.
 Resources